 Luxury: If you want to relax on your trip to Canmore, stay at the Solara Resort.
 Inside the hotel is a spa with a cedar-wood sauna, an aromatherapy steam room, a fitness studio, and spa services.

-Getting here: Canmore is less than an hour drive from Calgary, so if you are coming internationally the easiest way is to fly into Calgary International Airport.
+Getting here: Canmore is less than an hour’s drive from Calgary, so if you visiting from abroad, the easiest way is to fly into Calgary International Airport.
 From there you can rent a car or take a bus to Canmore.

-Ready to get outside and try all these incredible Canmore winter activities?
-With so many opportunities for adventure right outside your door, Canmore is the perfect place to embrace winter this year in Canada.
+Ready to get outside and try all these incredible winter activities?
+With so many opportunities for adventure right outside your door, Canmore is the perfect place to embrace winter in Canada.

 Enjoyed this post?
 Pin it for later!